elisexinranshen/elisexinranshen.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 # My enthusiasm lies in exploring how VR and AI-mediated technologies can influence an individual’s perception and behavior, and the potential of this influence to enhance communication among people.
+# For my thesis, I developed a VR system named *LegacySphere*.
+The system offers a perspective-taking approach aimed at enhancing younger adults' understanding and empathy towards their elder family members by allowing them to experience their family members' viewpoints.
 highlight_name: true
 ---
 My research focuses on **Computer Mediated Communication (CMC)**, particularly on how alterations in **voice and visual** presentation influence self-perception and perceptions of others.
 My aim is to enhance communication outcomes by increasing empathy and reducing bias.
 I leverage **AI and VR technologies** to achieve these objectives.
 My work spans various CMC scenarios, including intergenerational communication, gaming, and dating platforms. <FONT COLOR="#ff0000"><b>Two of my papers, for which I was the first author, received Honorable Mention Awards at CHI 2024 and CHI 2021 🏆.</b> </FONT>

 I recently completed my Master's degree in Computer Science at the **University of British Columbia**, under the co-supervision of **Prof. [Joanna McGrenere](https://www.cs.ubc.ca/~joanna/)** in eDAPT and **Dr. [Dongwook Yoon](https://dwyoon.com/)** in D-lab.
-For my thesis, I developed a VR system named *LegacySphere*.
-The system offers a perspective-taking approach aimed at enhancing younger adults' understanding and empathy towards their elder family members by allowing them to experience their family members' viewpoints.
-The paper is accepted by CHI 2024.
+My project, which aims to improve intergenerational communication through VR, has been accepted by CHI 2024.

 Prior to this, I completed my undergraduate degree in Computer Science at the **University of Toronto**, under the guidance of **Prof. [Daniel Wigdor](https://danielwigdor.com/)** in the Dynamic Graphics Project and **Dr. [Zhicong Lu](https://www.cs.utoronto.ca/~luzhc/)**.
 During this time, 3 of our Social Computing papers were accepted by CSCW and CHI conferences.